colemanbroad/progen/notes.md

 ---

-wire = peano experiment

-what are we measuring?
+What are we observing/measuring?
-what are we controlling?
+What are we controlling?

     - variables controlling program generation
-    - variables controlling campaigns? what is the workload / fragement sets?
+    - variables controlling campaigns

+What is the fragement set?
+(What is the workload?)
-how are we generating programs?
+How are we generating programs?

-    - this is
+# Basic Math + Measure Depth vs Diversity

+# Network model

-A network model...
-Nodes send messages (values) at a time (float64) to a destination
+Nodes send messages (values) at a time (float64) to a destination.

 Nodes are state machines.
 All comms are to a single NetworkManager which keeps messages around, maybe delays them.
 Maybe sends them on.